explosion/spaCy/CONTRIBUTING.md

 ### Getting started

-To make changes to spaCy's code base, you need to clone the GitHub repository and build spaCy from source.
+To make changes to spaCy's code base, you need to fork then clone the GitHub repository and build spaCy from source.
 You'll need to make sure that you have a development environment consisting of a Python distribution including header files, a compiler, [pip](https://pip.pypa.io/en/latest/installing/),